josecastillolema/smartcampus-sp/README.md

 ## Connection to Cosmos (HDFS and Hive)

 In order to consume the historical data from the widgets, it has to be first stored somewhere.
 FI-Ware sensor data is stored in the HDFS system of its Big Data GE: [Cosmos](http://catalogue.fi-ware.eu/enablers/bigdata-analysis-cosmos).
-The data is stored in Cosmos through the use of a script in the Context Broker machine, that is subscribed to the measure update.
+The data is stored in Cosmos through the use of a script in the Context Broker machine (Cygnus), that is subscribed to the measure update.

-## Connection to CKAN

-OpenData ...